 Next, this clothes matcher would require the ability to model human stylist behavior.
 Once the garment has been located, there would be a need for computational styling.

-The first aspect of styling is color harmonization.
-An ideal app would be one which can take a standard color scheme and adapt it to the user’s preferences.
-Interactive artificial intelligence algorithms programming would be able to adapt such color scheme in real time by using schemes that have additional labels such as “slightly,” “neutral,” “extremely” instead of plain colors.
+The first aspect of styling is the color harmonization.
+An ideal app would be one that can take a standard color scheme and adapt it to the user’s preferences.
+Interactive artificial intelligence algorithms programming would be able to adapt such color scheme in real-time by using schemes that have additional labels such as “slightly,” “neutral,” “extremely” instead of plain colors.

-The second aspect of styling would include the styling of shape, prints, and fabrics.
-Many factors go into personal preference of shape, print, and fabrics including the current fashion trends, the occasion and cultural background of the user.
+The second aspect of styling would include the styling of shapes, prints, and fabrics.
+Many factors go into the personal preference of shape, print, and fabrics including the current fashion trends, the occasion, and the cultural background of the user.
 The ideal apps that help you choose your outfit would use a neural network model that converts the physical attributes of a garment into a sensation.
-For example, color into temperature, shape into fit, fabric into softness and so on.
+For example, color into temperature, shape into fit, fabric into softness, and so on.

-Finally, this app should be able to track the fashion trends.
-An ideal outfit picker would be extremely sensitive to past, current and future fashion trends.
+Finally, this app should be able to track fashion trends.
+An ideal outfit picker would be extremely sensitive to past, current, and future fashion trends.
 This would require a combination of Bayesian networks and knowledge-based systems.

 In summary, the following applications of artificial intelligence would drive this app:

 - Use computer vision techniques to extract the desired image of the outfit